 Guest Post: Alison Weiss–8 Ways to Become an Even Better Writer

-Sky Pony Press editor Alison Weiss is on the faculty for the 2017 Nuts & Bolts of Science Writing workshop.
-Thanks, Alison, for this guest post!
+We’d like to thank Sky Pony Press editor Alison Weiss for this guest post!

 - Stop making excuses: You can always find a reason not to sit down and get words on the page—I have to do laundry.
 I’m so tired.
 The kid needs to be driven to soccer.
 You’ll never be a writer if you don’t carve out time to write.
 Make it a priority: 20 minutes a day or every Saturday afternoon.
 Whatever works for you.
 Make this sacred time, and make it known to those around you that they aren’t to interrupt you unless the house is burning down.
 The dishes can wait.